Updated: June 26, 2019; 04:36 PM

 - Press releases

 Water samples are analyzed for concentrations of each of these "indicators" and the results are compared to the State standards.
-These results are entered on our web page: Beaches and Sampling Results as they become available but no later than each Thursday by 5:00 p.m.
+These results are entered on our web page: Sampling Results as they become available but no later than each Thursday by 5:00 p.m.

 Links to other Ocean Water Related Websites